Defenses for Beginners

 Total Life = (Base Life + Flat Life) * (1 + % Increase Life1) * (1 + % Increase Life2) * ... * (1 + % Increase LifeN)

-2. % Increase Life1, % Increase Life2, ...: These are percentage-based bonuses or multipliers that can affect your character's Life.
-You can have multiple of these bonuses, each being multiplicative with your Base Life.
+- % Increase Life1, % Increase Life2, ...: These are percentage-based bonuses or multipliers that can affect your character's Life.
+You can have multiple of these bonuses, each being a separate multiplier.

-3. Flat Life: This component represents the additional Flat Life your character gains.
-It is not increased by your +% Increase Life but rather just added on top.
+- Flat Life: This component represents the additional Flat Life your character gains.
+This is added to your Base Life and then further increased by +% Increase Life.

 Restoring Life